-Parks & Recreation summer camps were a success again this year.
+Parks & Recreation summer camps were a success again in 2023.
 Parks & Recreation offers traditional day camps (three different camps: Stay & Play for 9 weeks; Rec Adventure for 8 weeks for children in grades 1-8; and a Nature Camp for 8 weeks geared towards children in grades 1-5.
 The Department also partners with the Community Action Program to offer free lunch to Stay & Play campers.
-This summer, 90% of the traditional camps were full, serving over 750 children.
+This past summer, 90% of the traditional camps were full, serving over 750 children.
 Parks & Recreation also offers specialty camps such as Basketball, Soccer, STEM and Dance.
 An additional 300 kids participated in the specialty camps in summer 2023.

 Parks & Recreation continues to see growth in participation for youth sports, both for players and volunteer coaches.
-This fall, the Department has 595 kids participating in youth sports.
-In addition to the youth players, there are over 65 volunteers helping to run these programs.
+This past fall, the Department had 595 kids participating in youth sports.
+In addition to the youth players, there were over 65 volunteers helping to run the soccer programs.